jszeman/chsm/doc/ch5_refactor_switch_case_machine/c_switch_case_refactor.md

 ### State machine function

-This is going to be a bit harder, than the previous one...
+This is going to be a bit harder than the previous one...
+We will only paint the picture in broad strokes as previous chapters describe the template writing process in greater detail.

  Let's start with the easy part.
 Using the snippet that lists all states we can write the frame of the function:

 ``` jinja